 This study showed, in the spring and summer conditions of a temperate and mid-mountainous area, that ewes made a significant and active use of the shade provided by the trees.
 This active seek of shade increased with increasingly challenging climatic conditions but occurred even on days considered at low or no risk in terms of heat stress.
 These observations complete and confirm previous results obtained in other ruminant species, breeds and contexts, indicating a genericity in that shade is a need and contributes to the well-being of grazing livestock.

 The shade-seeking behaviour was particularly highlighted at low tree density when the proportion of time spent in the shade vastly exceeded the proportion of the plot that was shaded.
 With very little shade available, the ewes prioritised their activities in the shade for resting and ruminating, whereas the medium tree density provided more comfort by allowing them to choose shade for other activities as well.
-However, increased tree density, from the medium density in T+, had come with penalized sward biomass and animal performances.
-In the conditions of our study, an appropriate tree density would probably have been between T1 and T+, to make ewes benefit from tree shelter while limiting the risk of a negative impact on performance and pasture biomass.
-Beyond tree density, further research is needed to determine the appropriate tree type (high canopy trees, grazeable trees and shrubs, or a combination of these) and layout (isolated trees, clumps in hedgerows), as well as pasture management (rotational grazing) to best balance these positive and negative effects at the animal and system level.
-Regarding animal behaviour, gaining a deeper comprehension of the animal’s motivations in relation to shade, feed and social interactions in such environments will be crucial in making these determinations within the context and goals at hand.
+However, increased tree density had come with penalized sward biomass and animal performances.
+Further research is needed to provide data that will help determining the appropriate tree type (high canopy trees, grazeable trees and shrubs, or a combination of these) and layout (isolated trees, clumps in hedgerows), as well as pasture management (continuous or rotational grazing) to best balance these positive and negative effects at the animal and system level, depending on the objectives of the system.
+Regarding animal behaviour, gaining a deeper comprehension of the animal’s motivations for shade, in relation with the other motivations for feed and social interactions, and their potential conflicts, in such environments will be crucial in making these determinations within the context and goals at hand.

+Finally, this experiment focused on sunny days to investigate the use of shade provided by trees.
+To disentangle the animals’ motivation for shade from their motivation for trees for other purposes - such as shelter from rain and wind, access to certain feed compounds, scratcthing or hiding – additional data across various environmental conditions are required.

 Acknowledgements

 The authors warmly thank the staff from the INRAE Experimental and Research Units for their assistance in management and measurements on animals and swards.
 They also thank the trainees involved in the project: C. Gava, P. Dechavanne and M. Jardillier.
 B. Meunier is acknowledged for the calculation of tree canopy areas.
 The INRAE CLIMATIK platform from AgroClim laboratory (Avignon, France) is acknowledged for the provision of all the climate data.